tevador/RandomX/README.md

 * Support for large memory pages
 * At least 2.5 GiB of free RAM per NUMA node
 * Multiple memory channels may be required:
-    * DDR3 memory is limited to about 1500 H/s per channel
+    * DDR3 memory is limited to about 1500-2000 H/s per channel (depending on frequency and timings)
-    * DDR4 memory is limited to about 4000 H/s per channel
+    * DDR4 memory is limited to about 4000-6000 H/s per channel  (depending on frequency and timings)